 Empowering girl coders

-According to Girls Who Code website, the number of women who graduate with degrees in computer science is barely 18 percent, while only 0.4 percent of high school girls show interest in majoring in the field.
+According to the Girls Who Code website, the number of women who graduate with degrees in computer science is barely 18 percent, while only 0.4 percent of high school girls show interest in majoring in the field.
 This non-profit organization has taken on to close the gender gap through teaching, mentoring, and engagement.
 It brings computer science to high school girls through instruction in code fundamentals, web development, and design.
 Girls Who Code also offers scholarships, summer immersion programs, and after-school clubs.

 Unobstructed knowledge flow

 Bibliographies at fingertips

 One of the 2015 winners of the EdTech Europe competition, the online referencing tool RefMe was a web-based and mobile platform.
 It generates references for students using a barcode scanner for phones with a web reference generator.
-At one time, the number of its users has grown so rapidly that it overtook the initial growth of Pinterest and Twitter.
+At one time, the number of its users grew so rapidly that it overtook the initial growth of Pinterest and Twitter.
 With more than 800,000 users, RefMe was been selected to be sent on a trade mission to the US by the London Mayor’s Office and UK Trade & Investment.
 It has since been bought by Chegg and incorporated into their Cite This For Me solution.

 Power and speed for $1

 Although originally aimed at educational institutions, Neverware has also seen a lot of home and work use.
 It allows its users to experience the capabilities of a new computer on their old hardware.
 Neverware software converts an old Mac or PC to a Google Chromium-like OS while using cloud technology to make a slow computer run quickly and efficiently.
 For an annual option of $1 per student, it allows schools and other institutions to upgrade their hardware without budget-breaking expenses.

-The technology is not only revolutionizing education, it is also opening up new employment possibilities.
-Many edtech startups are hiring ambitious and talented graduates who can help them remain the cutting edge of their business.
+Technology is not only revolutionizing education; it is also opening up new employment possibilities.
+Many edtech startups are hiring ambitious and talented graduates who can help them remain on the cutting edge of their business.